Mahalia Jackson (AP Photo)

-Mahalia Jackson, the "Queen of Gospel," was born 101 years ago today.
-Harry Belafonte once called her "the single most powerful black woman in the United States," and she used her legendary voice and her strong influence for more than just a singing career.
+Mahalia Jackson, the "Queen of Gospel," was born Oct.
+26, 1911 – 101 years ago today.
+Harry Belafonte once called her "the single most powerful black woman in the United States," and she used her legendary voice and her strong influence for more than just her singing career.

-Jackson met Martin Luther King, Jr. in 1956 at the National Baptist Convention.
-It was a time when the Civil Rights Movement was about to ramp up and gain its first serious, nationwide attention.
+Jackson met King in 1956 at the National Baptist Convention.
+It was a time when the civil rights movement was about to ramp up and gain its first serious, nationwide attention.
 King contacted Jackson just a few months after the convention to ask for her help.
 He was planning a rally to raise money for the Montgomery bus boycott, and he wanted Jackson to sing there – both to help with fund raising, and to raise the spirits of the attendees.
 Jackson agreed, singing "I've Heard of a City Called Heaven," "Silent Night" and "Move On Up a Little Higher."

-Mahalia Jackson was also a part of one of the bleakest moments for the Civil Rights Movement: the funeral of Dr. King, where she sang "Precious Lord, Take My Hand."
+Jackson was also a part of one of the bleakest moments for the civil rights movement: the funeral of Dr. King, where she sang "Precious Lord, Take My Hand."

-Just four years later, Jackson herself died, and her protégée Aretha Franklin sang the very same song at her funeral.
-Decades have passed, but Mahalia Jackson is still remembered as a shining beacon for the Civil Rights Movement – one whose music truly did, as she hoped it would, "break down some of the hate and fear that divide the white and black people in this country."
+Just four years later, Jackson herself died on Jan.
+27, 1972, and her protégée Aretha Franklin sang the very same song at her funeral.
+Decades have passed, but Mahalia Jackson is still remembered as a shining beacon for the civil rights movement – one whose music truly did, as she hoped it would, "break down some of the hate and fear that divide the white and black people in this country."

 Written by Linnea Crowther